Read our fact sheet on franchisor responsibility.

 Responsible franchisors can be subject to enforcement action for breaches of their extended liability provisions in the FW Act and can be subject to court proceedings.

 If a franchisor is found legally responsible for a franchisee's conduct, a court can make a range of orders, including that the responsible franchisor pay compensation to the franchisee's employees.
-It can also order that the franchisor pay penalties (per contravention) of up to $13,320 for individuals and $66,600 for corporations.
+It can also order that the franchisor pay penalties (per contravention) in excess of $13,000 for individuals and $66,000 for corporations.
+Penalty amounts are subject to change.
+You can check the current maximum penalties at Litigation.

 The FW Act enables responsible franchisors to apply to a court to recover from the franchisee (if it hasn't already) the amounts it was ordered to pay to the franchisee's employees because of the franchisee's contravention.
 Interest may also apply.